SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![Fields](/guides/users-guide/enabledordisabledfields.png)

 When a certain field is enabled, predefined or empty properties can be added.
 If you choose to add empty properties click on "Add".
 To enter label or path click on either "Column" or "Path" located in the red row.
-For example if you enable the "Alarms" field you can type "Severity" in column and path to receive report only for alarm severities.
+For example, if you enable the "Alarms" field you can type "Severity" in column and path to receive report only for alarm severities.

-If you have one field in Fields section that is not originated from "Add predefined" list, but defined as a custom property, then it is required that at least one property must be set up for exporting for the custom values, so it will appear in the exported excel sheet.
-As an example if report has 4 Fields defined: time, device name, type and c8y_SpeedMeasurement.speed.value, then the first 3 are predefined properties, and the last one is a custom property.
+If you have one field in Fields section that is not originated from "Add predefined" list but defined as a custom property, then it is required that at least one property must be set up for exporting for the custom values, so it will appear in the exported excel sheet.
+As an example, if  a report has 4 Fields defined: time, device name, type and c8y_SpeedMeasurement.speed.value, then the first 3 are predefined properties, and the last one is a custom property.
 If any measurement for export does not have a custom property c8y_SpeedMeasurement.speed.value, then it will not appear on the excel sheet.

 If your field is a valid.key.with.dot then refer to it as ['fragment.key.with.dot'] in the path, e.g. ['fragment.key.with.dot'].serie.value

-To add predefined properties first click on "Add predefined".
+To add predefined properties click on "Add predefined".

 To select predefined properties click on the respective checkbox located under "SHOW".
 After the desired properties have been selected click on "Select".